-1 RRS 42
+1. Rule 42

-The following points may help understand the application of RRS 42.
+The following points may help understand the application of rule 42.

-- Official ISAF Interpretations about RRS 42 - When a boat's second RRS 42 protest in the regatta is signalled in a race that is subsequently postponed, recalled or abandoned, the boat may compete in the restarted race.
-However, for each boat, every yellow flag protest counts in the total number of such protests. - Although judges will signal a RRS 42 protest as soon as possible, this might be after the boat has crossed the finishing line.
+- Official ISAF Interpretations about rule 42 - When a boat's second rule 42 protest in the regatta is signalled in a race that is subsequently postponed, recalled or abandoned, the boat may compete in the restarted race.
+However, for each boat, every yellow flag protest counts in the total number of such protests. - Although judges will signal a rule 42 protest as soon as possible, this might be after the boat has crossed the finishing line.
 In the case of a boat's first protest, the boat must take the two turns penalty, return to the course side of the finishing line and finish.

 If a boat is yellow-flag protested, the competitor may ask the judges for an explanation after the completion of the race.
-It can be done either on the water or by asking the protest committee office to arrange a meeting with the judges.
-The protest committee may brief all competitors regarding RRS 42 protests at daily meetings.
+It can be done either on the water or by asking the protest committee office to arrange a meeting with the judges..